|

 animal studies to the contrary.

-dramatically rising in the Western culture, especially in children.
+tumors, are dramatically rising in the Western culture, especially in

-personal items and other household products, consumers and especially parents
+clothes, personal items and other household products, consumers and especially

 aware and avoid exposure."